neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 Fortunately, CSS also has a `clamp` function!
-If the font size should scale between `16px` and `24px`, we could twiddle with the middle values to find scaling that feels good:
+If the font size should scale between `16px` and `24px`, we could twiddle the fluid values to find scaling that feels good:

 ```css
 p {